 Clarity will add depth to your photo.
 If you have a very textured image, be careful with this slider.
 For a portrait photo, +34 clarity would be too much.
 For a smooth landscape shot like this, adding a lot of clarity isn’t a problem.

 Vibrance and saturation will increase or decrease the intensity of your photo’s colors.

 As its name suggests, the Tone Curve tool controls tones.
 There’s no right or wrong way to use this tool.

 You can ignore it, use the RGB channel only, or experiment with the Red, Green, and Blue channels.

 There are three different sections in this panel.
-HSL and Color will let you edit the hue, saturation, and luminance of every colour in your image.
+HSL and Color will let you edit the hue, saturation, and luminance of every color in your image.

 This is ideal for photos in which certain tones don’t look right.
 It’s also great for creating surreal photos.
-Using the hue slider, you can completely change how certain colours look!
+Using the hue slider, you can completely change how certain colors look!

 If your photo isn’t eye-catching enough, you can increase its sharpness in this panel.
 Detail also provides a solution for photographers with grainy photos.

 The noise reduction tool will make noisy photos look more natural.